-The terms of this Notice of Privacy Practices apply to The Union Hospital Association operating as a clinically integrated health care arrangement composed of The Union Hospital Association, The Union Hospital Association Home Health Agency, The Union Hospital Association Medical Staff, and other professionals seeing or treating patients at The Union Hospital Association.
-The members of this clinically integrated health care arrangement work and practice at The Union Hospital Association in Dover, Ohio.
+The terms of this Notice of Privacy Practices apply to The Union Hospital Association operating as a clinically integrated health care arrangement composed of The Union Hospital Association, Union Physician Services, LLC, Union Pharmaceutical Care, Inc., The Union Hospital Association Home Health Agency, The Union Hospital Association Medical Staff, and other professionals seeing or treating patients at The Union Hospital Association.
+The members of this clinically integrated health care arrangement work and practice at The Union Hospital Association in Dover, Ohio, or within the Hospital’s general service area within Tuscarawas County, Ohio, and surrounding counties.
 All of the entities and persons listed will share personal health information of our patients as necessary to carry out treatment, payment, and health care operations as permitted by law.

 Except as outlined below, we will not use or disclose your personal health information for any purpose unless you have signed a form authorizing the use or disclosure.
 You have the right to revoke that authorization in writing unless we have taken any action in reliance on the authorization.
 There are certain uses and disclosures of your personal health information for which we will always obtain a prior authorization and these include: